torvalds/linux/Documentation/admin-guide/LSM/Smack.rst

 	characteristics of a subject or an object.

 These definitions are consistent with the traditional use in the security community.
-There are also some terms from Linux that are likely to crop up:
+There are also some terms from GNU/Linux that are likely to crop up:

   Capability:
 	A task that possesses a capability has permission to